MayankGupta-dev08/FinVista-Nexus/README.md

 - NOTE: Make sure this path `C:\Program Files\Docker\Docker\Resources\bin\kubectl.exe` is present/added in your system PATH variables of Windows machine.

-- Lists all the contexts available in your `kubeconfig` file. **Contexts** define _the cluster, user, and namespace_ to use for subsequent kubectl commands.
+- Lists all the contexts available in your `kubeconfig` file. **Contexts** define _the cluster, user, and namespace_ to use for further kubectl commands.

 ```shell
 kubectl config get-contexts